moku-io/graphql-filters/README.md

 }
 ```

-Notice that eager loading is outside the scope of this gem, so if without anything else the above query will fall victim to the N+1 problem.
+Notice that eager loading is outside the scope of this gem, so without anything else the above query will fall victim to the N+1 problem.

 Each input type is generated based on the respective type: scalar and enum types allow for basic comparisons like equality and inclusion, while object types let you build complex queries that mix and match comparisons on their fields.
 List types let you make `any`, `all`, and `none` queries based on a nested filter.
 Support for null-checked filters is planned for future development.